 John Banks - Clerk of the Corporation

 John became Clerk in June 2013.
-After qualifying to teach, he went to work at ICI as a Trainer Supervisor for 5 years.
+John became Clerk in June 2013.
+After qualifying as a secondary school teacher, he went to work at ICI as a Trainer Supervisor for 5 years.
 He went on to join Middlesbrough Council as a Training Officer and Deputy Manager of their Youth Training programme.
-He moved to a community body in East Cleveland and manage an 80 place Youth Training Scheme.
-There followed a career in local government economic development, 11 years of which were spent in County Durham.
-Here he managed their £26.5m Single Programme and subsequently was Deputy and Acting Team Leader for Economic Policy.
-This role was responsible for representing the county at the Tyne and Wear City Region and for management of the Durham Dales Centre.
+He moved to manage an 80 place Youth Training Scheme in East Cleveland.
+There followed award of a post graduate Diploma in Management Studies and a career in local government economic development, 11 years of which were spent in County Durham.
+Here he managed their Rural Development Programme, £26.5m Single Programme and subsequently was Deputy and Acting Team Leader for Economic Policy, including responsibility for representing the county at the Tyne and Wear City Region and oversight of the Durham Dales Centre.

 John Yarrow - Board Member

 John joined the Board in December 2016.
 Following completion of his accounting degree in 1997, John trained as a Chartered Accountant, gaining the professional qualification in 2001.
 In 2002, he joined Baker Tilly (now RSM) as an Audit Senior, where he led audit fieldwork teams on several college audits throughout the North East.
 In 2006, he joined Allen Sykes Limited as an Audit Manager where he oversees audits varying in size in several different sectors.
 John Chairs Audit Committee and is a member of the College’s Search & Governance and Resources Committees.

 Diane Gowland - Board Member